How local authorities and health boards should implement the Real Living Wage.

 9. Evaluation

-An independent evaluation will be commissioned to assess the effectiveness of the roll out of the Real Living Wage and learn lessons for further implementation in the future.
-The initial research will involve a period of dynamic evaluation, where the lessons learned can be tested and developed with commissioners and partners to develop processes and get full implementation right.
+An independent evaluation has been commissioned to assess the effectiveness of the roll out of the RLW in year 1 and learn lessons for continuing and further administration in the future.
+The initial research will involve a period of dynamic evaluation, where the lessons learned can be tested and developed with commissioners and partners to develop processes and get full administration right.

-Following on from this will be a larger outcomes evaluation, which will consider the impact of the Real Living Wage on the workforce, which will include recruitment, retention, staff wellbeing and potential unintended consequences including impacts at geographical borders.
-This will run for multiple years and will need to work with commissioners, employers and staff to gain detailed information about the effectiveness of the Real Living Wage.
+Following on from this there will be a larger outcomes evaluation, which will consider the impact of the RLW on the workforce, which will include recruitment, retention, staff wellbeing and potential unintended consequences including impacts at geographical borders.
+Contractors will need to work with commissioners, employers, and staff to gain detailed information about the effectiveness of the RLW.

-The Welsh Government has also established a Real Living Wage for Social Care Workers Steering Group to provide advice and support in developing this implementation guidance.
-It will also input into the design of the evaluation specification and provide ongoing oversight of implementation from 1 April 2022, responding to issues arising with a focus on delivering fairness and consistency of approach.
+The RLW for Social Care Workers Steering Group will continue to provide ongoing oversight of administration, responding to issues arising with a focus on delivering fairness and consistency of approach.

 10. Fair work

-The Real Living Wage is an important step in not only recognising the vital role of social care workers in Wales, but addressing the increasingly challenging recruitment and retention issues and pressurised working conditions within the social care sector.
+The RLW is an important step in not only recognising the vital role of social care workers in Wales and also in addressing the increasingly challenging recruitment and retention issues and pressurised working conditions within the social care sector.

 There is growing evidence that improving pay, terms and conditions for care workers benefits commissioners, employers and workers, as well as those who are receiving care and support.

-The evaluation of the implementation of the Real Living Wage will also consider commissioners’ use and monitoring of the Fair Work Principles and the resulting impact on Fair Work.
+The evaluation of the administration of the RLW will also consider commissioners’ use and monitoring of the Fair Work Principles and the resulting impact on fair work.

 Annex A

-Job roles included within the Welsh Government commitment to paying social care workers the Real Living Wage
+Job roles included within the Welsh Government commitment to paying social care workers the RLW

 Job roles in scope for this Welsh Government commitment